ChemCryst/crystals/newdocs/interface/menus.rst

 materials.
 Only a unique part of the unit cell is normally computed.
 CRYSTALS derives a unique volume from the symmetry elements, but for many space groups there are alternative unique volumes.
 These may be entered by the user.
-The unique volume for a Patterson map may be different from that for a Fourier - CRYSTALS also derives a unique volume for this
+The unique volume for a Patterson map may be different from that for a Fourier - CRYSTALS also derives a unique volume for this.

 ----